-Per NIH HRPP Policy 301, the witness must be fluent in the language of the subject and in English.
-If a bilingual witness is not available, the witness should verify with the interpreter that the subject understands the information presented, that all questions have been satisfactorily addressed, and that the subject agrees to participate.
+Per NIH HRPP Policy 301: Informed Consent, the witness must be fluent in the language of the patient and in English.
+If a bilingual witness is not available, the witness should verify with the interpreter that the patient understands the information presented, that all questions have been satisfactorily addressed, and that the patient agrees to participate.
 This information must be documented in the Documentation of Research Consent progress note.